 Yokozawa watched the boy put his phone away.
 The kid took up the carrier again and his suitcase.
-As the teen turned, their eyes caught and he was momentarily stunned by the sharp amber gaze that met his own.
-He knew the newcomer had immediately ascertained his eavesdropping and he also knew he should have the decency to lower his eyes and look away but he couldn't bring himself to do it.
+As the teen turned, their eyes caught and Yokozawa was momentarily stunned by the sharp amber gaze that met his own.
+He knew the newcomer had immediately ascertained his eavesdropping.
+He also knew he should have the decency to lower his eyes and look away but he couldn't bring himself to do it.

 The two of them were locked into a silent standoff, until a loud voice pierced the hot afternoon air.
 Yokozawa dropped his eyes only to see the cats milling around his legs suddenly scatter.

-"Hey, Yokozawa!
+"Oi, Yokozawa!
 What the hell did I say about you feeding those strays?"
-Sawada the building's assistant manager shouted.
+Sawada, the building's assistant manager, shouted.

 Yokozawa glanced up again just in time to see the potbellied, middle-aged man lumber over to him.
 He casually kicked the empty, plastic plate he'd put the cats' food on under the dumpster as he pulled out a new smoke.